LucasBorboleta/Baltek/docs/DESIGN.md

 * `baltek.utils` that provides functions and classes helpful for the other modules; among them the classes `Observable` and `Dispatcher`.
 * `baltek.debug` that provides logging of messages for debugging.

+## Understanding stack overflow when two AI are playing

+When two AI are playing one against another, and with direct call implementation of the `Observable`pattern a stack overflow occurs.
+In addition, the canvas is not updated.
+Let us explain such behavior.

+Regarding the freeze of the canvas:

+*  The stack overflow looks like an infinite loop.
+So when the user clicks "new game" the application enters in computation, and cannot update the canvas (nor the other items of the GUI).
+* Lesson learn: when a computation is long, some slice of time is periodically required for updating the drawing.

+Regarding the stack overflow itself:

+* The sequence of calls is as follows:
+  1. User clicks the "new game" button.
+  2. The Button instance notifies (i.e. calls) its unique observer: the Presenter instance.
+  3. The Presenter instance calls its current state: the GameStateIsReadyToStart instance.
+  4. The GameStateIsReadyToStart instance calls the GameStateIsRunning instance.
+  5. The GameStateIsRunning instance calls the Engine instance.
+  6. The Engine instance notifies (i.e. calls) its unique observer: the Presenter instance.
+  7. The Presenter instance calls its current state: the GameStateIsRunning instance.
+  8. The GameStateIsRunning instance calls the Presenter instance for drawing, then calls the active AI instance; let say the "AI-0".
+  9. The AI instance "AI-0" makes some decision and notifies (i.e. calls) its unique observer: the Presenter instance.
+  10. The sequence is repeated at step 7, but at steps 8 and 9, the active AI instance changes for "AI-1".
+* Lesson learn: TODO

 ## Thoughts for IA design

 Let us determine a bound for the possible moves: